Jean-Marie Beaudet: Early life and education

 Born in Thetford Mines, Beaudet was the brother of pianist Pierre Beaudet.
 He began his musical education at the Collège de Lévis where he was a piano and organ student of Father Alphonse Tardif.
 He pursued further studies in those instruments with Henri Gagnon and Robert Talbot at the Séminaire de Québec where he earned a bachelor's degree in 1928.
-In 1929 he won the prestigious Prix d'Europe for organ performance, a prize which provided him the funds necessary to continue his education in France from 1929-1932.
+In 1929 he won the prestigious Prix d'Europe for organ performance, a prize which provided him the funds necessary to continue his education in France from 1929 to 1932.
 He studied with Pierre Lucas at the American Conservatory at Fontainebleau and with Louis Aubert (harmony), Marcel Dupré (organ), and Yves Nat (piano) at the Conservatoire de Paris.

 Early career in Quebec City

 In 1932 Beaudet returned to Canada to assume the post of organist at the Église Saint-Dominique in Quebec City and to join the music faculty at the Université Laval.
 He remained in both positions for the next five years, during which time he was also active as a concert pianist and conductor.
-Between 1935-1937 he made several appearances with the Montreal Symphony Orchestra(MSO) under conductor Wilfrid Pelletier, including performances of Ludwig van Beethoven's Piano Concerto No. 3 and Robert Schumann's Piano Concerto.
+Between 1935 and 1937 he made several appearances with the Montreal Symphony Orchestra (MSO) under conductor Wilfrid Pelletier, including performances of Ludwig van Beethoven's Piano Concerto No. 3 and Robert Schumann's Piano Concerto.
 He also was invited by Pelletier to conduct the MSO in concerts in 1936 and 1937.
 In 1937 he performed in concerts with the Cercle philharmonique de Québec.